riptano/astra-portal-getting-started/gettingStartedWithAstraBlock/README.md

 # Overview
 Stream real-time, human-readable blockchain data to your app with Astra Block.
+Simply request access to the feature within Astra (we'll enable it for your account within 24 hours) and you can instantly create a blockchain database that auto updates as new blocks are mined.

 **In this guide, we'll**
 - Introduction to Astra Block